This is a guest blog post by Randy Block about establishing credibility while networking.

 1. The first “bridge” is determine just exactly what do you have in common?
 And this is actually pretty easy.
 It can be ANYTHING (that you have an interest or opinion).
 In the example above, YOU picked the luncheon because YOU wanted to hear the speaker talk about something that YOU were interested in.
 Of course you researched not only the topic but the speaker as well.
 So you can simply turn to the person on your left and simply ask: “What have you heard about the speaker?”
 Or “What impresses me most about the topic is _______.
 How about you?”
 Hell you can even talk about the food, baseball.
 ANYTHING.

 2. Now, turn your antennae way up.
 Be fully present.
 Do not allow any distractions when listening.
-When a person knows that they have been listened to, the establishment of your credibility is mostly there.
+When a person knows that you are listening to them, the establishment of your credibility is mostly there.

 3. Show intelligent curiosity about what they are talking about.
 Ask good questions.
 Get clarification.
 Don’t interview or grill them.